 Make sure you know and do what it takes to keep your hot tub clean to stay healthy and safe.
 Some extra effort and time during the cleaning and maintenance will always be worth it.

 What about the frequency of draining?
 You should drain the water every three months to prevent the water from saturating.
 However, some instances demand immediate drainage.
 Let’s take a look at some of the things that you need to look out for:

 - Difficult to balance the water.
 You may notice that you cannot achieve an adequate pH (7.2 – 7.8) or Total Alkalinity (80 – 150 ppm) level.
 You add a pH decreaser /pH increaser or Total Alkalinity Increaser and nothing helps.
 Some water indicators (pH, Total Alkalinity) are like a roller coaster, fluctuating time, and again.
 It is recommended to replace the water as it is a sign that the hot tub water is saturated.

-- A difference in the color of the water (green, yellow, brown, white).
-The color of the water may change for various reasons but the most common one is excessive mineral content, algae, and insufficient rinsing with water after cleaning the filter.
+- A difference in the colour of the water (green, yellow, brown, white).
+The colour of the water may change for various reasons but the most common one is excessive mineral content, algae, and insufficient rinsing with water after cleaning the filter.

-- Foul odors.
+- Foul odours.
 This is a common problem that can arise if you don’t use the hot tub for a long time or use it often but don’t clean it properly.

 - Foaming.
 Foaming water can result due to soap residues or the use of cosmetics.
 It can also occur due to low calcium hardness or imbalanced water.

 Draining your hot tub is not difficult provided that you follow the step-by-step guide on how to do it correctly.
 The draining process takes time and is not limited to replacing the water.
 You also need a quarterly cleaning process which includes flushing the lines, cleaning the filter, shell, and the cover.

 Provided you take your time and clean and drain your hot tub safely, you can ensure that you will have a clean and safe hot tub to use.